idvorkin/idvorkin.github.io/_d/resource-paradox.md

 ### Amazon's Leadership principle - Frugality

-I think Frugality is Amazon's least understood [Leadership Principline](/amazon).
-Many people think it's about saving 100\$ buy buying a door desk (by the way, door desk end up being more expensive as they are not re-usable given they have been 'cut' to size), it is in fact about buildign somethign with 5 people when you think you have 8.
+I think Frugality is Amazon's least understood [Leadership Principle](/amazon).
+Many people think it's about saving 100\$ buy buying a door desk (by the way, door desk end up being more expensive as they are not re-usable given they have been 'cut' to size), it is in fact about building something with 5 people when you think you have 8.

-This prevents you from focusing on anythign but the high order bit.
+This prevents you from focusing on anything but the high order bit.

 ### Lean Startup